 The purpose of this Jive Migration Workshop is to allow you and ThreeWill to review the business and technical requirements for your Jive migration, explore the migration approaches and options and establish a budget to implement your migration.

 The workshop will cover a detailed review of the migration process.
 From this review, we identify key decisions that you will need to make related to the migration.
-We will a) review the current state of both Jive, Office 365 / SharePoint, and any applicable legacy environments, b) review the requirements and drivers for Jive migration and c) determine the requirements and desired state of Office 365 / SharePoint 2013/16 once the migration is completed.
+We will a) review the current state of both Jive, Microsoft 365 / SharePoint, and any applicable legacy environments, b) review the requirements and drivers for Jive migration and c) determine the requirements and desired state of Microsoft 365 / SharePoint 2013/16 once the migration is completed.
 Lastly, this workshop will feed into setting a high-level roadmap, with the supporting approach, estimate, and initial project plan for the migration.

 Often times a primary business driver for migration of the Jive content is license renewal fee avoidance prior to the renewal date.
 Any migration solution will consider and include the ability to extract and backup Jive content for retrieval before your license expires.